uf-reef-avl/BagGetFilter/README.md

 # BagGetFilter
-The BagGetFilter package is a simple and user friendly interface to manipulate rosbag.
-Thanks to it, the user can **play rosbags** or **filter and export topics in CSV format** from them.
+The BagGetFilter utility is a simple, user friendly interface to manipulate rosbags.
+The user can **play rosbags** or **filter those bags and export topics into CSV format**.

-## Prerequisites
-If you want to update this package, you will need several libraries:

- - pyqt5
- - pexcept
- - ros kinetic
- - python 2.7
- - pyinstaller

-If you want to use it as a tool, you won't need any library and you will just have to use the executable.

 ## Installation

-To install it, clone the BagGetFilter's remote repository in your computer.
+Clone the BagGetFilter's remote repository in your computer.

 ```
 git clone http://192.168.1.101/AVL-Summer-18/BagGetFilter
 ```

+## Prerequisites

+-ROS(Kinetic) needs to be installed for several of the BagGetFilter's functions to work

 ## Usage

-### Main window utilisation

-The executable of the BagGetFilter is located in the dist repository.
+The executable of the BagGetFilter is located in the "dist" repository.
 To run it, navigate to the dist repository and type the command:

 ```
 ./BagGetFilter
 ```

-Then a window will appear:
+Then the main window will appear:

 ![Main Window display](./docs/imgs/Main_Window.png "Main Window")

-To load a bag file into the application, drag and drop the bag icon from the area on the left to the blank area on the right.
-Warning, the drag and drop system isn't really sensitive so if it's not working the first time, just try several times.
-It is also possible to load multiples bags at the same time by keeping the "CTRL" or "SHIFT" key pressed and drag and drop mutliples items.
+To load a bag file into the application, drag and drop a bag file from the directory viewer on the left to the blank area on the right.
+To load multiples bags at the same time hold the "CTRL" key for individual files or the "SHIFT" key for all files between two selections and then drag and drop the selected files.
+Loading files can be a little slow with multi-gigabyte bag files.

 ![Select Area Bag file](./docs/imgs/Select_Bag_Area.png "Select Area Bag File")

-All the topics of the bags will be displayed in the blank area.
-The clipboard area of the bags will be also populated with some roslaunch commands.
+All of the topics contianed in the bag file(s) will be displayed under the "Topics" column.
+The clipboard area of the bags will be also populated with some common roslaunch commands.
 The user will be able to see it by clicking on the "Show Clipboard" button.
-By the way, the button "Clear Bags" is useful to flush the bags currently loaded in the application:
+The "Clear Bags" button clears the bags currently loaded in the application.

 ![Clipboard](./docs/imgs/Clipboard.png "Clipboard")